 If you’re under the age of 65 and you qualify for Medicare benefits due to a disability or End-Stage Renal Disease (ESRD), also known as kidney failure, is a condition that causes you to need dialysis or a kidney transplant.
 People with ESRD are eligible for Medicare coverage regardless of age.
-(ESRD), you may or may not be able to purchase Medicare Supplements are additional insurance policies that Medicare beneficiaries can purchase to cover the gaps in their Original Medicare (Medicare Part A and Medicare Part B) health insurance coverage.... plans.
+(ESRD), you may or may not be able to purchase Medicare Supplements are additional insurance policies that Medicare beneficiaries can purchase to cover the gaps in their Original Medicare (Medicare Part A and Medicare Part B) health insurance coverage. plans.
 It all depends on where you live.
 However, you absolutely will once you do turn age 65.

 Medicare Supplement Plans for the Disabled

 Each state has its own set of rules regulating the sale of supplemental Medicare insurance.
 Even though Federal law includes a nationwide Medicare supplement guaranteed-issue right protection for Medicare beneficiaries, it does not mandate that insurance companies must sell Medigap plans to people under 65.

 There are 29 states that do require insurers to sell Medicare supplements to people who are eligible for Medicare, regardless of their age: